Date of Award

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Shuckerow, Duncan, "Take Off Your Masc: The Hegemonic Gay Male's Gender Performance on Grindr" (2014).
 Cultural Studies Capstone Papers.
-Paper 10.
+10.

 American Popular Culture Commons, Critical and Cultural Studies Commons, Gender and Sexuality Commons, Gender, Race, Sexuality, and Ethnicity in Communication Commons, Lesbian, Gay, Bisexual, and Transgender Studies Commons, Social Media Commons